patrickbucher/docs/clean-agile/clean-agile.md

 motivational techniques.
 As a result, such projects are chronically late, despite developers working overtime.

-All projects are constrained by a trade-off called the _Iron Cross_: good, fast, cheap, done—pick three!
+All projects are constrained by a trade-off called the _Iron Cross of Project
+Management_: good, fast, cheap, done—pick three!
 Good project managers understand this trade-off and strive for results that are done good enough within an acceptable time frame and budget, which provide the crucial features.

 Agile produces data that helps managers taking good decisions.
 The _velocity_ shows the amount of points a development team finishes within an iteration.
 A _burn-down chart_ shows the points remaining until the next milestone.
 The latter not necessarily shrinks at the rate of the velocity, because requirements and their estimations can change.
 Still, the burn-down chart's slope can be used to predict a likely date when the milestone is going to be reached.

 Agile is a feedback-driven approach.
 Even though the Agile Manifesto doesn't mention velocity or burn-down charts, collecting such data and taking decisions based on it is crucial.
 Make that data public, transparent, and obvious.

 A project's end date is usually given and not negotiable, often for good business reasons.
 The requirements, however, often change, because customers